thegetty/bronze-guidelines/content/vocabulary/foundry-model.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "A general term for any model or replica of the artist’s model that is used to make a mold.
+definition: 'A general term for any model or replica of the artist’s model that is used to make a mold.
 It is made by the foundry in order to preserve the artist’s model.
-A foundry model may also be used as a reference for the finishing of a bronze for the purpose of quality control."
+A foundry model may also be used as a reference for the finishing of a bronze for the purpose of quality control.'
 ---

 <div class="backmatter">